Loading Calculator

 Grade 5.
 These rivers are challenging and require exceptional skill and experience to navigate.
 They are very demanding and include stoppers, currents and powerful waves.

 Grade 6.
 Extreme on another level.
-Please, grade six rapids will look un-runnable, but they can sometimes be possible under the right circumstances and with the right amount of skill and experience.
+Grade six rapids will look un-runnable, but they can sometimes be possible under the right circumstances and with the right amount of skill and experience.
 Please think of the most extreme rapids you've seen and make them even more ferocious.

 The Dordogne and the River Tarn in France are beautiful rivers to Canoe on.
 They are also great for Kayaking.

-In Slovakia, there is the Dukla River and the Isla River in Germany.
+In Slovakia, there is the Dukla River, and in Germany, there is the Isla River.

 The Czech Republic, too, has excellent rivers to Canoe on, such as the Morava and the Vltava Rivers.